 When researching this post, I noticed that most of the fertility vitamins above are available in drugstores and Amazon.
 Some of the more specialized ones that are not in drugstores are also available directly on the manufacturer’s own website.

-I noticed that Fairhaven’s website – fairhaven.com had cheaper prices than Amazon plus free shipping, especially for the supplement combos so it is definitely worth shopping around as these vitamins aren’t cheap.
+I noticed that Fairhaven’s website – fairhaven.com had cheaper prices than Amazon plus free shipping over $30, especially for the supplement combos so it is definitely worth shopping around as these vitamins aren’t cheap.

 For more information on the diet and lifestyle changes that can help you get pregnant, check out my book – Naturally Fertile